-New Delhi, April 10 (IANS) A Delhi court Wednesday ordered the reopening of a case against Congress leader Jagdish Tytler related to the 1984 anti-Sikh riots.
+New Delhi, April 10 (IANS) In a setback to Congress leader Jagdish Tytler, a Delhi court Wednesday ordered the reopening of a case against him related to the 1984 anti-Sikh riots.

-Additional Sessions Judge Anuradha Shukla Bajaj also set aside the Central Bureau of Investigation closure report which gave a clean chit to Tytler, claiming there was no evidence against him.
+Additional Sessions Judge Anuradha Shukla Bajaj also set aside the Central Bureau of Investigation’s (CBI) closure report which gave Tytler a clean chit, claiming there was “no evidence” against him.

-The court’s order came on a plea filed by a riots’ victim who sought further probe in the killing of three people near Gurdwara Pul Bangash in central Delhi.
+The court’s order came on a plea filed by a riot victim, who sought further probe into the killing of three people near Gurdwara Pul Bangash in central Delhi.

 Tytler is accused of instigating a mob that led to the murder of three men who had taken shelter at the gurdwara Nov 1, 1984.

 The mob attack was part of violence against Sikhs after the assassination of then prime minister Indira Gandhi Oct 31, 1984.

 The court directed the CBI to examine eye-witnesses and people who claimed they have information about the riots.